-Generic Name: abaloparatide (Subcutaneous route)
+Generic Name: abaloparatide (a-bal-oh-PAR-a-tide) (Subcutaneous route)

 Risk of Osteosarcoma: Abaloparatide caused a dose-dependent increase in the incidence of osteosarcoma, a malignant bone tumor, in male and female rats.
 It is unknown whether abaloparatide will cause osteosarcoma in humans.
 Use of abaloparatide is not recommended in patients at increased risk of osteosarcoma.
 Cumulative use of abaloparatide and parathyroid hormone analogs (eg, teriparatide) for more than 2 years during a patient’s lifetime is not recommended .